CodeKrakken/warehouse-robot/README.md

 Initially there is one crate in the north-east corner of the warehouse and one in the centre.

+* The robot moves along a 10x10 grid in the warehouse, and will not move outside its confines.
 * The robot will not grab a crate if it already holding one
 * The robot will not grab a crate if there is not one present
 * The robot will not drop a crate on another crate!